y-scope/yscope-log-viewer/docs/src/user-guide/quick-start.md

 To open a remote file, append `/?filePath=<FILE_URL>` to the current URL, replacing `<FILE_URL>` with the URL of your log file.

+For a complete description of all URL parameters, see the [URL Parameters](reference-url-parameters) reference.

 [CLP]: https://github.com/y-scope/clp
 [JSONL]: https://jsonlines.org/